This presentation is about an issue that most green, sustainable brands companies and services have to face.

 There seems to be a strong tension between slow and fast

 Lets enter the world of Daniel Kahneman and the field of behavioral economics Daniel Kahnemann is one of the leading scientists and researchers in the field of behavioral economics.
 In 2002, he was awarded the Nobel prize in economic sciences for his work on judgment and decision-making.
 His empirical findings challenge many assumptions about human rationality prevailing in modern economic theory.
 In his famous book „Thinking Slow and Fast“ Kahnemann describes 2 systems out brain uses decision-making How we make decisions.
 Decision making seems to be a simple process.
 Most people would state that it looks like this stream of thought: If we have several options • we try to collect as much information as possible • Compare the information with our preferences • Carefully weigh the options And finally, we think we can make the best possible decision based on the information available.
 Therefore, many think that we just need to create better products and services, present all the right things about it and finally win over our competition.
-Its not that easy
+It

 We have to make too many decisions.
 Just think about the decisions you make after waking up